 The welding effect is shown in the photos below.

 Profiles welding with the use of Graf Synergy SL4-FF EVO robots enables a delicate V-Perfect groove to be obtained.
 The use of this seamless method prevents excess material from flowing out of the welding area.
 The foil is crimped at the point where two elements are joined.
 This allows to mask minor unevenness of the profiles and ensure appropriate aesthetics also with thin, delicate veneers.
 The use of this method also makes it possible to partially mask the effect of foil shining in the area of the weld.
 Using seamless welding makes the corner of the frame or sash smoothly finished.
 Undoubtedly, this has a positive effect on the aesthetic value of the window.
 It is also worth mentioning that the V-Perfect technology has a positive effect on the tightness of the structure.
 Due to numerous advantages, the Graf Synergy SL4-FF EVO robots are used in the production of windows available in the MS beyond WINDOWS offer.

 V-Perfect technology in MS beyond WINDOWS

 Seamless welding is one of the newest technological solutions used in the MS beyond WINDOWS factory.
 Graf Synergy SL4-FF EVO robots are used to connect the corners of frames and sashes.
 The four-head welding machine enables seamless joining of frames and sashes.
 This process does not require the use of an additional device – a cleaning machine.
 Due to the fact that there is no need to perform additional mechanical processing, the result of the robot’s work is a finished window element.
-In addition, traditional welding with “V” cleaning (white profiles) and ContourLine one are also used.
+In addition, traditional “V” blasting welding is also used (it applies to white profiles).